-In 2019, members of the Ermin Street Guard took centre stage at the Amphitheatre and gave a wonderful show of Roman military culture, including a working trebuchet that hurled more than one watermelon into the woods.
+This September we’re welcoming back The Ermin Street Guard for the first time since 2019.
+Join us on Sunday 18th September for a wonderful show of Roman military culture, including a working trebuchet that hurled more than one watermelon into the woods.

 How do I join AQIVA?

 You can join AQIVA simply by completing the form below or sending us an email.

 Find out all about our events and activities past, present and future in our quarterly AQIVA newsletter.